phase2/grunt-drupal-tasks/README.md

 Supporting the validate task:

-1. Create or modify your project's composer.json file to include `squizlabs/php_codesniffer` and `drupal/coder` as demonstrated in example/composer.json
+1. Create or modify your project's composer.json file to include `squizlabs/php_codesniffer`, `grunt-phpmd`, and `drupal/coder` as demonstrated in example/composer.json

+Supporting the package task:

+1. Create or modify your project's composer.json file to include `grunt-contrib-compress` as demonstrated in example/composer.json.

 Configuration
 ---